lorenzo/row-locker/README.md

 correct branch.

 * `1.x` tags are compatible with CakePHP 3.x and greater.
-* `2.x` is compatible with CakePHP 4.0.x and is stable to use.
+* `2.x` tags is compatible with CakePHP 4.0.x and is stable to use.